garyjohnson/opentx-ble-joystick/README.md

 OpenTX BLE Joystick will appear in the system tray and will show Searching... until connected.
 When it finds the radio it will prompt for connection.
 Use pin **000000** to connect.

+## Coming Soon

+Currently only supports mapping channels to joystick axis.
+PPM range calibration and mapping to buttons coming soon.

 ## Development

 Packaging requires create-dmg: